adomin01/sf_food_trucks/README.md

 If for whatever reason the link above doesn't work, it's simple to get running locally with these steps:

 	1.)
-First, have a local webserver running under a VM or container, etc.
+First, have a local webserver (running under a VM or container is fine).
 	2.)
 Put 'engineering-assessment.pl' in the place where cgi scripts run.
 	3.)
 Go to http://<whatever-the-domain-is>/cgi-bin/engineering-assessment.pl